Geography 112 - Earth System Science, Course Syllabus, Fall 2013 edition

-Missing class is not recommended.
+Missing class is highly discouraged.
 Much of the information we cover in class is not available by any means other than by notes taken during the class.
-If you must miss class, please make arrangements to get the notes taken during class from one of your peers in the class with you.
+If you must be absent from class, please make arrangements to get the notes taken during class from one of your peers in the class with you.

 I do not mind students coming late to class, as I would prefer you come to class a little late than to not show up at all.
 Try not to make a lot of noise when coming in late, and do not to make a habit of being late to class.
 It won't disturb me, but it will bug your classmates.

 Do not talk in class while I am speaking, unless it is to ask a question pertaining to the class.
 If you choose to talk, you will be asked to leave the class.

 Cell phones must be turned off while in my class.
 If you choose to bring these items to class with a normal ringer mode on, prepare to be asked to leave if it goes off!